 The curriculum is progressive; concepts, terminology and understanding develop from Key Stages 2 to 3.
-The entire curriculum is currently under review.
-The KS2 curriculum is currently being reviewed to ensure all core/fundamental skills mentioned previously are developed in readiness to explore some slightly more advanced techniques in KS3.
+The KS2 curriculum is currently being reviewed to ensure core/fundamental skills are developed in readiness to explore some slightly more advanced techniques in KS3.
 The KS3 units include challenge of GCSE standard, particularly in Health Related Fitness.
-More cross-curricular links are also being sought, such as developing a Year 7 Dance SOW to compliment and support the school's diversity developments.
+More cross-curricular links are also being sought, such as developing a Year 7 Dance SOW to compliment and support the school's diversity agenda.